 Policies

-Policies are used to push specific configurations to ESET products running on client computers.
+Policies are used to push specific configurations to ESET products running on managed computers.
 This allows you to avoid configuring each client's ESET product manually.
 A policy can be applied directly to individual Computers as well as groups (Static and Dynamic).
 You can also assign multiple policies to a computer or a group.

 Policies and permissions